 Santorini

-Santorini is in the shape of crescent.
+Santorini is in the shape of a crescent or of a croissant, to be more precise.
 Its west part consists of high volcanic rocks on the top of which buildings overlook the sea and the caldera.
 The villages in this part of the island are Fira (the capital), Firostefani, Oia, Imerovigli, Finikas and Akrotiri.
-All of them are visited by millions of tourists yearly for the fantastic view and the unique atmosphere.
-If you expect a beach holiday, the beaches are located on the east where the relief is flat.
-Some of them are very long and have black and dark grey sand, excluding the peculiar Red beach which is, as the name suggests, a strip of reddish sand with red cliffs hanging over it.
-The most famous beach resorts of Santorini are Kamari and Perissa/Perivolos.
-The distances on the island are small but the roads are narrow and traveling takes more time than you expect.
-If you have reached the island without a car, you can use the local bus system or rent a car.
+Despite the commercialism, all of them are visited by millions of tourists yearly for the fantastic view and the quirky atmosphere.
+If you choose to book a hotel right at the caldera, be aware that usually parking is not possible unless the hotel is out of the villages.

 - Firostefani - it has the best caldera view